• Contact Now Schedule an Appointment

 Enhanced Cognitive Behavior Therapy (CBT-E)/ C.B.T. for Eating Disorders

 CBT-E is a form of CBT that has been specifically developed for treating eating disorders.
-The approach has been researched and developed at the Centre for Research in Eating Disorders at Oxford University and has been shown to be one of the most effective methods for treating eating disorders for adults.
-CBT-E is applicable for anorexia, bulimia, binge eating disorder and related issues.
-This individualized approach systematically addresses the thoughts and behaviors that are key in keeping the eating problem going.
-Clients may address such areas as food restriction or restraint, strategies to stop binge eating or purging, weight and shape concerns, self-esteem, and possibly other areas as needed including perfectionism or interpersonal issues
+The approach has been researched and developed at the Centre for Research in Eating Disorders at Oxford University and has been shown to be one of the most effective methods for treating eating disorders for adults and older teens.
+This individualized approach systematically addresses the thoughts and behaviors that keep the eating disorder going in the present and is less focused on what started it in the past.
+Clients are guided and supported in making small weekly changes, and to be experts in their own eating problems with the eventual goal of learning to be their own therapist.
+Topics addressed according to client needs may be food restriction or restraint, body image, methods for coping with urges, and other areas as needed including perfectionism, low self-esteem, and interpersonal issues.
+CBT-E is a time-limited (20- 40 weeks depending on needs) and includes a relapse prevention module at the end of treatment.

 Dialectical Behavioural Therapy (D.B.T.)
 Informed Therapy (Helpful for Binge Eating, Bulimia, mood driven behavioural problems and substance abuse)